iclr-anonymous/kaleidoscope/README.md

 cd butterfly/factor_multiply_fast
 python setup.py install
 ```
-Without the C++/CUDA version, kaleidoscope multiplication is still usable, but is
+Without the C++/CUDA version installed, kaleidoscope multiplication is still usable, but is
 quite slow.
 The variable `use_extension` in `butterfly/butterfly_multiply.py`
 controls whether to use the C++/CUDA version or the pure PyTorch version.